syncfusion-content/javascript-docs/js/installation-and-upgrade/Upgrade-from-trial-version-to-license-version.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio JavaScript products
+title: Trial version to license version | jQuery | Syncfusion
-description: Learn how to install and deploy the Syncfusion JavaScript component
+description: Learn here how to upgrade Syncfusion JavaScript (Essential JS 1) / jQuery controls from trial to license and more details.
 platform: js
 control: Installation and Deployment
 documentation: ug

 ---

-## Upgrade from trial version to license version
+# Upgrade from trial version to license version

 To upgrade from trial version, there are two possible solutions.